Pyxus/fray/README.md

 FrayInputMap.add_bind_action("ui_right", "right")
 FrayInputMap.add_bind_action("ui_down", "down")

-# Describes a combination input which changes based on what side the player is on.
+# This describes a combination input which changes based on what side the player is on.
 FrayInputMap.add_composite_input("down_forward", CIF.new_conditional()\
     .add_component("", CIF.new_combination_async()\
         .add_component(CIF.new_simple(["down"]))\